-In October of 2017, Chancellor Black provided an update to President Kaler.
-The update included action steps for the 2017-2018 academic year and may be found here.
+In October of 2017, Chancellor Black provided an update to President Kaler, including action steps for the 2017-2018 academic year.
 (Note: Attachment A in the memo to Dr. Kaler refers to the overview linked above.)
 A report on progress toward accomplishment of the action steps will be prepared by the Sexual Violence Response Team in the fall 2018 semester.
 New action steps will be identified during summer 2018.

 Sexual Misconduct Prevention Programming at UMD

 The University of Minnesota Duluth offers a wide range of activities that help the campus community engage in sexual misconduct awareness and prevention.